apache/spark/docs/structured-streaming-kafka-integration.md

             --conf spark.kafka.bootstrap.servers=<KAFKA_SERVERS> \
             ...

+  Kafka delegation token provider can be turned off by setting `spark.security.credentials.kafka.enabled` to `false` (default: `true`).

-  Spark supports the following authentication protocols to obtain token:
+  Spark can be configured to use the following authentication protocols to obtain token:
   - **SASL SSL (default)**: With `GSSAPI` mechanism Kerberos used for authentication and SSL for encryption.
   - **SSL**: It's leveraging a capability from SSL called 2-way authentication.
 The server authenticates clients through certificates.
 Please note 2-way authentication must be enabled on Kafka brokers.
   - **SASL PLAINTEXT (for testing)**: With `GSSAPI` mechanism Kerberos used for authentication but because there is no encryption it's only for testing purposes.

-  After obtaining delegation token successfully, Spark spreads it across nodes and renews it accordingly.
+  After obtaining delegation token successfully, Spark distributes it across nodes and renews it accordingly.
-  Delegation token uses `SCRAM` login module for authentication.
+  Delegation token uses `SCRAM` login module for authentication and because of that the appropriate `sasl.mechanism` has to be configured on source/sink.

   When delegation token is available on an executor it can be overridden with JAAS login configuration.
 - **JAAS login configuration**: JAAS login configuration must placed on all nodes where Spark